syseleven/containerday-workshops/105-affinity/README.md

 ### Conclusion

-You can now tell the difference between required and preferred (anti)Affinity and us it to distribute pods to nodes.
+You can now tell the difference between required and preferred (anti)Affinity and use it to distribute pods to nodes.

 Also there are settings such as:
 - nodeAffinity